WARNING: These guidelines are TENTATIVE

 because of the source code size limit or because it is not

-as obfuscated as the lexer/parser part of
+as obfuscated as the lexer/parser of

 jparse.